-Their basic Tequila of the Month club currently costs $44 per month and you receive a full 750ml bottle for that price, along with the Tequila101 course information.
-There is also a Tequila Pro version that costs $87 per month instead.
-This version offers tequila from a curated list, which should be higher quality.
+Their basic Tequila of the Month club currently costs $54.99 per month which is great for exploring a wide variety of tequilas.
+You’ll receive a full-sized bottle of tequila for that price, along with the Tequila101 course information.
+There is also a Tequila Pro Subscription that costs $84.99 per month.
+This one is great for true tequila aficionados.

 Mash & Grape

 Another club is Tequila Explorer from Mash & Grape.
-This one costs $59 per month and sends out a full bottle of small batch tequila.
+This one costs $54 per month and sends out a full bottle of small-batch tequila.
 Mash & Grape also mentions having access to independent bottlers and small distillers, increasing the chances of getting unusual tequila.

 The club also provides you with bottle notes, which are a combination of tasting notes and bottle information.
 As with other Mash & Grape clubs, Tequila Explorer also offers early access to new products and a concierge service that can help you with gift recommendations or with sourcing specific products.